Neontus/mg2hk/README.md

 For dependency issues, try clean reinstall + pip install of requirements

+Code is based on proprietary LM codebase as of 2022/3, may use deprecated functions

 Otherwise, feel free to open issues at this link[https://github.com/Neontus/mg2hk/issues]

 ## License